avomakesart/avomakesart/README.md

   challenge: "Currently I am creating an open source React Component Library since January 2020" }
 ```
-- 🔭 I’m currently working on EPAM Systems as Software Engineer,
+- 🔭 I’m currently working on Globant as Software Engineer,
 - 🌱 I’m currently learning Elastic Search, and more about Java,
 - 💬 Ask me about music, heavy music, coffee, code and cats.